The best cities to fall in love with the United States

 The thing I like the most is the cultural diversity.
 According to a United Nations study, the United States welcomes over a million migrants every year, and it’s the country with the highest number of foreign residents living inside its borders (45.8 millions).
 It’s incredible to walk, for example, in New York and find people from all around the world.
 That mixture of languages, with the typical sound of a big city and the clicks of the cameras that one can only find in the Big Apple is amazing to me.

 Going shopping in the United States is another unique experience.
 I always find the most important brands, not to mention the great amount of outlets with its brand clothes at cost price.
 Another important detail is the facility to travel around the country, there are various options that depart at every hour to every destination.
-I recommend platforms like GoTicket, which helps searching bus and train tickets in US.

 For those who are still planning their trip, I share these six suggestions.
 Surely these cities will also conquer anybody’s heart.